 Another important consideration when creating video ads is that they should be formatted for mobile viewing beyond the audio concerns.
 This element ties into the platform you’re using as well.

 For example, you can view Facebook videos horizontally by tilting a smartphone.
 However, videos viewed on Instagram or TikTok stay in vertical format.
-When you format your video, ensure that it fits the mobile version of the platform you’re using so that it doesn’t become distorted or visually unappealing.
+When you format your video, ensure that it fits the platform’s mobile version you’re using not to become distorted or visually unappealing.

 Remember that the key to effective advertising isn’t selling a product or service— it’s showcasing a solution for a problem.
 Your goal is to sell the benefits of your offering, not the features.